We believe dance is for everyone.

 For more information about all of the accessibility services at the Benedum Center for the Performing Arts, please visit the theater’s accessibility page.

 Dance for Parkinson’s: This program, based on the Dance for PD® program, invites people with Parkinson’s, their families, caregivers, and friends, to become participants in the dance process!
 Learn more here.

 Adaptive Dance: Themed around classic story ballets, our adaptive dance classes are designed for students with Autism Spectrum Disorders or other sensory sensitivities.
 We emphasize creative movement principles and simplified ballet technique within a welcoming and structured studio environment.
 Learn more here.

 Children’s Scholarship Program: This program aims to expose more children to dance at an early age by funding need-based scholarships for talented and committed students from ages 5-8.
 Learn more here.

 PBT in the Community: PBT’s education team brings ballet into neighborhoods, schools and community centers in an effort to engage and inspire more people with the mind-body benefits of ballet and movement.
 Learn more here.

-If you have a special request that is not listed above or have any questions about our accessibility services, please do not hesitate to contact Christina Salgado, director of Education and Community Engagement, at 412-454-9105 or email@example.com.
+If you have a special request that is not listed above or have any questions about our accessibility services, please do not hesitate to contact Dennis Robinson, manager of community programs and accessibility, at 412-454-9109 or firstname.lastname@example.org.
 A two-week advance notice for accommodations not listed above is kindly requested.